Salman-H/3d-perception-robot/README.md

 <img src="figures/RViz_test_3_world.png" alt="" width="">

 ### Improvements
-Training can be improved by tuning the SVM parameters such as number of model snapshots.
-The project can be expanded by implementing pick-and-place kinematics.
+By using hsv color histograms and increasing the number of training iteration to 1000, an 88% accuracy is achieved from the classifier.
+It can be observed from the normalized confusion matrix that the lowest object-recognition accuracy results from stick_notes which are correctly classified 83% of the time whilst remaining times often misclassified as glue or soap2.
+Since the aforementioned objects appear similar in shape and dimensions more so than other objects in the scene, increasing the number of training iterations should help improve the accuracy of the model, as would more noise filtering in the perception pipeline.
+The project should also be expanded by implementing PR2 pick-and-place operation.